gulsumergin/exchange-app/README.md

 https://gulsumergin.github.io/exchange-app/index

-(this project is written with axaj structure but we can also use : async function getCurrency(url){
+this project is written with axaj structure but we can also use ===

+async function getCurrency(url){

     const response = await fetch(url); // Response Object